wjakelee/expresso-API-project/README.md

 # Expresso

-## Project Overview
+This is a capstone project, I am building all of the routing and database logic for an internal tool for a coffee shop called Expresso.
+My progress is saved throughout this repository.

-In this capstone project, you will build all of the routing and database logic for an internal tool for a coffee shop called Expresso.
+## Project Overview and Guidlines

 The Expresso internal tool should allow users to:
 - Create, view, update, and delete menus